skip to content

 What Are Some Aggravating Factors?

-In recent years, California has become famous for having some of the mildest drug-crime penalties in the country.
-But while marijuana has been decriminalized, even for recreational use, possession of a harder drug like cocaine can still lead to penalties.
-State and federal laws have outlined specific penalties for certain charges—but California courts may choose to give harsher sentences when there are aggravating factors involved.
+In recent years, California has become notorious for having some of the mildest drug-crime penalties in the country.
+While marijuana has been decriminalized, even for recreational use, possession of a harder drug like cocaine can still lead to penalties.
+State and federal laws have outlined specific penalties for certain charges — but California courts may choose to give harsher sentences when aggravating factors are involved.

-In most cases, those factors include: a large amount of the drug being carried or sold during the crime; or a defendant’s past criminal history.
+In most cases, those factors include a large amount of the drug being carried or sold during the crime or a defendant's past criminal history.
 For instance, those in possession of one ounce or less of marijuana will no longer face penalties under the Adult Use of Marijuana Act.
-But the Act also specifies that individuals carrying more than that, or possessing marijuana with the intent to sell, will still face penalties.
+But the Act also specifies that individuals carrying more than an ounce or possessing marijuana with the intent to sell will still face penalties.

-If a person caught committing a drug crime also has a prior criminal record, regardless of whether those charges pertain to drugs or other criminal activity, he or she may also face more severe penalties.
+If a person caught committing a drug crime also has a prior criminal record, regardless of whether those charges pertain to drugs or other criminal activity, they may also face more severe penalties.

 Back to Top